 Individuals of scholarly or professional standing invited for the following UC Merced academic activities are eligible to receive an honorarium:

-Visa classifications permit a foreign national/non-resident to receive an honorarium.
-Refer to Visa Classification Chart for eligible visa types and documentation requirements.
+Certain visa classifications permit a foreign national (nonresident) to receive an honorarium.
+Please refer to the Visa Classification Chart for a list of eligible visa types and documentation requirements.

-Payments to employees of the University of California must be submitted to Academic Personnel Office for processing.
-Payments to non-employees can be paid through Accounts Payable via the Non-PO Payment Request process.
+Payments to University of California employees must be submitted to the Academic Personnel Office for processing.
+Non-Employee payments are processed by Accounts Payable via the Non-PO Payment Request process.

 Allowable Amount